Acting presidency of Suharto: Legislative elections

 The 1966 MPRS General Session passed a resolution calling for legislative elections to be held no later than 5 July 1968 and this became one of the first matters that Suharto attempted to address during his acting presidency.
 In doing this, he would have to deal with political parties.

-For the political parties, the main point of contention was whether the Legislative Election would use the district system or proportional representation.
-In the previous year, ABRI had expressed interest in the district system and as such handed to the DPR an election bill which favors the district system.
-The bill was successfully blocked in the DPR as the list of parties not wanting change to the district system included the Indonesian National Party (PNI) and Nahdlatul Ulama (NU).
-With time running out until the 1968 Legislative Elections, Suharto needed to hammer out a compromise.
+For the political parties, the main point of contention was whether the legislative election would use the district system or proportional representation.
+In the previous year, the armed forces had expressed interest in the district system and thus handed to the DPR an election bill which favors the district system.
+The bill was successfully blocked in the DPR, as the list of parties not wanting change to the district system included the Indonesian National Party (PNI) and Nahdlatul Ulama (NU).
+With time running out, Suharto needed to hammer out a compromise.

 Suharto held a series of meetings during the first three months of his acting presidency with the leadership of the political parties.
 To accommodate the political parties, Suharto backed out of the notion of a district system and began supporting proportional representation; the trade-off being that the Government would be able to appoint some of the DPR members.
-The breakthrough was made on 25 July 1967 when the political parties agreed that the Legislative Elections will be held using proportional representation, that the Government will appoint 100 MPs out of the 460 in the DPR, and that the Government will appoint 1/3 of the deputies of the new People's Consultative Assembly (MPR).
+The breakthrough was made on 25 July 1967, when the political parties agreed that the legislative election would be held using proportional representation, that the government will appoint 100 MPs out of the 460 in the DPR, and that the government would appoint 1/3 of the deputies of the new People's Consultative Assembly (MPR).

 Despite the breakthrough it quickly became clear that it would be difficult to meet the deadline set by the MPRS.
 The bill would have to be rewritten and would have to go through the proper procedures before it could be passed.
-The bill was resubmitted to the DPR on 16 December 1967 but by January 1968, Suharto reported to the Chairman and Vice-Chairmen of the MPRS that it would be impossible to hold a Legislative Election in 1968.
+The bill was resubmitted to the DPR on 16 December 1967 but by January 1968, Suharto reported to the chairman and vice-chairmen of the MPRS that it would be impossible to hold a Legislative Election in 1968.

 Dealing with Sukarno

 The MPRS Resolution which appointed Suharto to the acting presidency also gave him the power to take legal action against Sukarno.
 Suharto chose not to take any legal action and instead, Sukarno was still allowed to reside at the Presidential Palace and enjoy his freedom.
 Suharto also continued to insist that Sukarno was still the Head of State.
 Speaking on 13 March 1967, Suharto insisted that Sukarno was still President and Head of State, although without the political power that came with the office.
 This state of affairs did not last long.
-By May, Suharto decided that Sukarno was no longer allowed to use the title of President of the Republic of Indonesia and placed the former President under house arrest at Bogor Palace.
+By May, Suharto decided that Sukarno was no longer allowed to use the title of President of the Republic of Indonesia and placed the former president under house arrest at Bogor Palace.